allonios/pypeliner/docs/index.rst

 The main goal for pipeliner is to make processing units as robust as it can be by making it:

-- usable outside of the framework environment so you don't need redefine the processor logic when using this logic outside of the pipeline.
+| - Usable outside of the framework environment so you don't need redefine the processor logic when using this logic outside of the pipeline.

-- testable.
+| - Testable.

-- easily used in any desired order within the pipeline.
+| - Easily used in any desired order within the pipeline.